 This community's existing agri-business/industry reflects its rich agricultural tax base.
-Historically, the economy of the Town of La Prairie, as well as Rock County has been firmly rooted in agriculture.
-The dairy farm, which requires milk haulers, grain and feed haulers, suppliers, implement dealers and service providers, the agricultural industry is the foundation of the Township.
+Historically, the economy of the Town of Johnstown, as well as Rock County has been firmly rooted in agriculture.
+Recently, in the Town, the dairy farm has been replaced by grain and beef producers, none the less still requires grain and feed haulers, suppliers, implement dealers and service providers, the agricultural industry is the foundation of the Township.